YangfanCheng1/github.io/index.md

     }
 }
 ```
-Note that Filter above gives an impression of first class function, meaning that function gets treated as first class citizens -- variables/arguments/returned type, but Lambda function is actually wrapped as an Object, which is truly first class in Java
+Note that `Filter` above gives an impression of first class function, meaning that function gets treated as first class citizens -- variables/arguments/returned type, but Lambda function is actually wrapped as an Object, which is truly first class in Java.
 #### First order function
 ```java
 @FunctionalInterface